Matt Olson Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in the league.
+- Giants pitchers combine to give up 140 home runs (1.1 per game), the sixth-fewest in the league.

-- Walker (4-2) gets the starting nod for the Giants in his 11th start of the season.
-He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.
+- Beck starts for the first time this season for the Giants.

-- His most recent time out came in relief on Wednesday when the righty threw a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.
+- The 27-year-old right-hander has appeared in relief 28 times this season.

 © 2023 Data Skrive.
 All rights reserved.